RomainCyr/LTRSP-3589/0_basic_interactions/3_conf_diff_bonus/README.md

 ### Step 2 - Use the `Diff` module to print the differences between the two configurations

-Use the `Diff` module to get the differences between the two configurations.
+Use the `Diff` module to find the differences between the two configurations.
 Create a `Diff` object using the Genie `Diff()` class constructor and pass the two `Config` objects as arguments.
 Then use the `diff.findDiff()` method to get the differences between the two configurations.